lightfreak8/BV3-OpticalFlow/README.md

 ### Frames Cutter
 getFramesFromVideo.py

 This program saves each frame from your provided video, allowing you to optimally set the parameters.
-This ensures that you get the optimum image section for processing by FlowTrack later.
+This ensures that you get the optimum frame interval and image section for processing by FlowTrack later.

-**Description of adjustable parameters**
+#### Description of adjustable parameters
 - videoFPS = input video fps
-- fpsDivider = Depends from your desired fps rate for the extracted frames. \
+- fpsDivider = depends from your desired fps rate for the extracted frames. \
-  videoFPS / fpsDivider = output fps\
+  output fps = video fps / fps Divider\
-  30 fps / 5 = 6 fps
+  e.g. 30 fps / 5 = 6 fps
 - resizedWidth and resizedHeight \
   It's important to provide a sufficient resolution.
 If the resolution is too low, FlowTrack may not find enough features, resulting in unsatisfactory tracking results.
 - cropWidth, cropHeightBottom, cropHeightTop\